 Our action-history-dependent algorithm (Algorithm \ref{alg:HDLA}) has a better empirical performance than the other three algorithms.
-This result is a bit surprising in that the PAC algorithm can be viewed as a primal version of our action-history-dependent algorithm and it also has the adaptive design through resolving and re-optimization.
-In addition, the Resolving (I) algorithm even utilizes the true parameter knowledge.
-We believe the advantage of our algorithm is only up to a constant factor when $n$ is sufficiently large, and we provide two explanations for the phenomenon.
-First, there are 41 different itinerary routes and 14 connecting flights ($m=14$) in this experiments.
-At the first place, the PAC algorithm needs to estimate 41 parameters, while Algorithm \ref{alg:HDLA} only needs to estimate 14 parameters.
+The result is a bit surprising in that the PAC algorithm can be viewed as a primal version of our action-history-dependent algorithm and it also has the adaptive design through re-solving and re-optimization.
+In addition, the Re-solving (I) algorithm even utilizes the knowledge of true parameter values.
+We believe the advantage of our algorithm is only up to a constant factor when $n$ is sufficiently large, and we provide two explanations for the observation.
+First, there are 41 different itinerary routes and 14 connecting flights ($m=14$) in this experiment.
+It means that the PAC algorithm needs to estimate 41 parameters, while Algorithm \ref{alg:HDLA} only needs to estimate 14 parameters.
 Also, the nature of the problem may result in a smaller variance when estimating the optimal dual price.
 Specifically, the 41 parameters in the PAC algorithms are all probabilities and the average value is approximately 0.02.
 So the estimation suffers from the efficiency issues in the rare-event simulation \citep{asmussen2007stochastic}.
 In addition, the two-step procedure of the PAC algorithm feeds the estimation as input for an optimization problem and the optimization procedure may further amplify the estimation error.
-Second, all the three resolving algorithms are primal-based while our Algorithm \ref{alg:HDLA} is dual-based.
+Second, all three re-solving algorithms are primal-based while our Algorithm \ref{alg:HDLA} is dual-based.
 Note that the primal-based algorithms output a randomized allocation rule from the optimization procedure, and consequently this randomized rule induces more randomness when deciding the values of the primal variables.
 The additional randomness may cause more fluctuation of the constraint process.
-In contrast, our Algorithm \ref{alg:HDLA} is dual-based and thus can be viewed as a smoother version of the three primal-based algorithm.
+In contrast, our Algorithm \ref{alg:HDLA} is dual-based and can thus be viewed as a smoother version of the three primal-based algorithms.